ktagilbert/katalog/_posts/2017-03-24-my-diy-bedroom.markdown

 ![DIY garment rack](/assets/garment-rack.png)

 I'd say I did a fairly good job.
 I'll admit, there is a drip mark at the back of the rack.
 But hey, it's only in the back!
-The project took 24 hours.
+The project took 24-hours.
 Yet, it probably only took that long because I had never used spray paint before.
-I probably did 3 coats of paint and used the entire two bottles of the spray paint.
+I probably did three coats of paint and used the entire two bottles of the spray paint.

 ### Step 3: Putting it all Together